» About Our Services

 Text in alternative format

-Textbooks are provided in an alternate format for students requiring this accommodation.
+Text books are provided in an alternate format for students requiring this accommodation.
 These students will include but not be limited to those with vision impairments, dyslexia, and other diagnosed learning disabilities.
-In all instances the student must purchase the textbook before obtaining an alternate format.
+In all instances the student must purchase the text book before obtaining an alternate formant.
+In many cases the text book may be purchased in digital format and read by using a screen reader.
+JAWS is available on campus and there are other free screen readers for personal use.

 Recording device in classroom